-Gluten-Free Rice Waffles
+Brown Rice Waffles

-BLEND uncooked rice and all the ingredients except the cooked rice, until very smooth.
+BLEND uncooked rice and all the ingredients, except the cooked rice, until very smooth.

 POUR into preheated, oil-sprayed waffle iron.

-SERVE immediately or cool on racks.
+SERVE immediately OR cool on racks.

-REFRIGERATE or freeze for easy meals later on!
+REFRIGERATE OR freeze for easy meals later on!

 Some people ask me, why do you blend uncooked rice AND cooked rice in the same batch?
 Basically the raw rice, once blended, becomes the equivalent to flour in your recipe.
 You always use raw flour in waffles, right?
 Then the cooked rice is the thickener and adds body to the batter–just like oats do when you add them last.
 So don’t let the uncooked and the cooked rice confuse you!